gajduk/greedy-tsp/README.md

 she is playing, since no complex computations are required, as opposed to exhaustive search which can only be done by a computer.
-We found that the performance of the greedy algorithm is comparable to the optimal solution, with only 7.3% longer distances on average.
+We found that the performance of the greedy algorithm is comparable to the optimal solution, , with the difference depending on the number of collectibles and choice of starting position.
+For *N*=11 the greedy algorithm resulted in routes 7.3% longer on average.

-Even when human errors in estimating the distances were included the greedy algorithm performed on average less than 16.9\% worse than the optimal solution.
+Even when human errors in estimating the distances were included the greedy algorithm performed on average less than 16.9% worse than the optimal solution, depending on the level of error.
 Our analysis was unfortunately limited by the fact that finding the optimal solution is NP hard with complexity *N*!, which prevented us from calculating the performance for *N* > 13.
 Nevertheless, the results suggest that players who use the greedy